Bavuett/kolibri-nao/README.md

 # Kolibri - NAO Challenge 2022.
-Kolibri is the repository containing all the source code used by the team's projects.
+kolibri-nao is the repository containing all the source code used by the team's projects.
 From the mobile app to the Arduino Sketches, you can find it all here.

 ### What do the directories contain?